 - 1. Preheat oven to 375°.
 In a large bowl, mix soup, sour cream, water and pepper until blended.
 Stir in potatoes, cheese and ham.

-Transfer to two greased 11x7-in. baking dishes.
+Transfer to two greased 2-qt. baking dishes.
 Bake, covered, 40 minutes.
 Uncover; bake 10-15 minutes longer or until bubbly.
 Let stand 10 minutes before serving.

 Freeze option: Cover and freeze unbaked casseroles.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 375°.
 Bake casseroles as directed, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°.
 Yield: 2 casseroles (5 servings each).

 1-1/3 cups equals 474 calories, 26 g fat (14 g saturated fat), 92 mg cholesterol, 1,555 mg sodium, 36 g carbohydrate, 4 g fiber, 20 g protein.

 Reviews for Ham & Cheese Potato Casserole